 The four panels of the figure present population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the United States in 1790, 1820, 1840 and 1860, respectively.
 The red dot represents the mean center of U.S. population.
-The scale is bottom-coded at 5 and top-coded at 50 for visibility.
+The scale is bottom-coded at 5 and top-coded at 35 for visibility.
 Source: U.S. census.

-(1845) and the Mexican-American War (1847).7 Population growth was, however, far from uniform across space.
+uniform across space.
 Population in the West increased much more rapidly, as evident from Figure 1 which shows population density and the mean center of U.S. population in 1790, 1820, 1840 and 1860.
 By the end of the period, the mean center of population shifted about 400 miles to the West from Baltimore, Maryland to Columbus, Ohio.